3D Simulation Software for VFX | Autodesk

 From crucial user experience updates to instancing, character FX, point clouds, particles, and volume tools, see the latest updates to the portable visual programming framework in Maya.

 The Media & Entertainment Collection includes Bifrost for Maya, a powerful visual programming environment for creating complex effects like explosions, fire, sand, and snow.
 With each subscription, you can run Bifrost on up to 15 machines.
-This allows VFX professionals to process large-scale effect simulations faster and meet demand for higher-quality content.
+This allows VFX professionals to process largescale effects simulations faster and meet demand for higher-quality content.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.